gidihup/ski-app_njs/README.md

 This is the documentation for deploying the ceros-ski app.
 This set up fulfils all the general requirements for the deployment as stated in the challenge document.
 It also fulfils items 1 and 2 in the bonus section of the document.

-The App traffic flow is as below:
+The following diagram depicts the application traffic flow:

 <img width="723" alt="Ceros-ski App Traffic Diagram" src="https://user-images.githubusercontent.com/37908685/56900121-0054c800-6a8d-11e9-9e5b-33cb8fb25a3b.png">